 What to read when?¶

 Obviously, you should start with the installation instructions (have a brief glance at them even if you install from Debian package).
 You should then probably read and work through the tutorial to get a feel for how DaCHS works.
-Once you have data and want to go live, you’ll have to read the operator’s guide.
 That’s about all there is to read sequentially.

 When you get error messages you don’t understand, check the “Hints on common problems”.
 When you have some funky litte requirement the solution for which is not immediately obvious, try the “How do I” document.
 If what you want is not covered, ask the authors.